kavir1698/EvoDynamics.jl/docs/src/index.md

 * Space is a grid on which individuals can migrate.
 * Possibility to model a complex environment with spatio-temporally varying resources.
 * Allows time varying optimal phenotypic value per site per species.
+* Allow differential contribution of traits to fitness.
 * Possibility of killing individuals at certain times and sites.
 * Modeling both haploid and diploid species.
 * Time-variable selection strength.